ndizihiwesimon/imdb_api/README.md

 # imdb API
-This is IMDB movies API that will create clone or something similar to official IMDB website
+This is IMDb movies API that will create clone or something similar to official IMDB website